How to Attract College Students Online

 Many higher education institutions are facing new challenges when it comes to attracting prospective students.
 Whereas college fairs and campus tours were once the norm, today campus recruiting is all online all the time.
-As we continue to navigate health and safety guidelines associated with in-person events, here are the top strategies for marketing your college to prospective students online.
+So, how do you market to college students?
+As we continue to navigate health and safety guidelines associated with in-person events, here are the top strategies for effectively marketing your college to prospective students online.

 Create Virtual Tours

 A virtual campus tour is your secret weapon for marketing to prospective students, especially for out-of-state or international students.
 Between March 13 and April 13, nearly 1.4 million people viewed a virtual campus tour produced by YouVisit, a virtual tour company.
 High school seniors are taking these tours at a rate 228% higher than they were a year ago1.

 A good tour works to introduce a prospective student to the culture, internships, professors, and the college campus.
 A great tour includes question and answer sessions with professors, college graduates, and other students.
 It’s also important to immerse visitors into the experience with multimedia dimensions, interactive elements, and strong calls-to-action.

 Highlighting amenities and facilities on college campuses so that students can see themselves living on campus is also key.
 Virtual walkthroughs should showcase the student union, the bookstore, dining options, and even parcel locker solutions available or intelligent lockers for student use.
 An electronic locker solution can provide a contactless method for shipping to college dorms or distributing key documents, campus passes, books, and campus mail.
 Accessible 24/7, students no longer need to wait in long lines to pick up packages from the mailroom creating a better student experience.
 This is especially important as student consumer trends indicate a shift to almost entirely online purchasing.